microsoft/fluentui-react-native/apps/component-generator/README.md

 8. Improve replacement functionality.
 9. Use yarn instead of npm, using npm is generating a package.lock file that we later need to delete
 10. Support compressible-based components
+11. Add option to add component to the `experimental` folder instead of `components`